syntropytcg/SOGParty/README.md

 ================

 - This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
 BTC/XCP/BCY donation address: 1KJ6SPUi7oAJ8q5nSGuv8SujUDeieKy5GF
-- Note this counterwallet fork uses extended API calls to reduce latency and enable new functionality.
-This must be run with my **[forked counterblock implementation](https://github.com/x-ETHeREAL-x/SOGPartyBlock)**
+- Note this counterwallet fork uses extended and different API calls to reduce latency, ensure only real SOG assets are available, and to enable new functionality (like price displays in bid/vol and ask/vol).
+This must be run with my **[forked counterblock implementation](https://github.com/x-ETHeREAL-x/SOGPartyBlock)** to enable the custom API calls.

-Beta Testing Production Systems
+Beta Testing Systems (Not Live)
 -------------------

 * Primary server -- Mainnet: **[SoGParty.com](https://sogparty.com/)**